samuelgozlan/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 Amplitude groups events together by session.
 Events that are logged within the same session have the same `session_id`.
 Sessions are handled automatically so you don't have to manually call `startSession()` or `endSession()`.

 You can adjust the time window for which sessions are extended.
-The default session expiration time is 5 minutes.
+The default session expiration time is five minutes.

 === "Swift"